 - Fon du Lac Farm Park-open in the spring, summer, and fall in East Peoria, the farm park is perfect for kids 9 and younger.
 A small petting zoo that is sure to delight your toddlers (they can feed the animals!) and young children and can be enjoyed in about an hour or less.
 Once you’re done here, the accessible playground next to it is amazing.

-- Local library-both for storytime and the children’s area, the libraries in Peoria are incredible!
+- Local library (free)-both for storytime and the children’s area, the libraries in Peoria are incredible!
 My kids love all of them for different reasons (especially the Morton and Fondulac branches!) and they are all well-maintained.
+Many of these libraries have play areas and make sure to check out their story time schedules.

-- Bicycle Safety Town-located at 6518 N Sheridan Road, bicycle safety town is a place for your children to ride their bikes, while simulating real roads and traffic signs.
+- Bicycle Safety Town (free)-located at 6518 N Sheridan Road, bicycle safety town is a place for your children to ride their bikes, while simulating real roads and traffic signs.

 - Wildlife Prairie Park-located in Peoria County in Hanna City, Illinois, this safari style park is a must for your animal lover.
 They offer a train ride through the park, kayaking, laser tag, and a hayrack option to get a behind-the-scenes tour of the park and animals.